This simple tutorial will help you to diagnose the alternator, to find out if it's defective or not, on your 1994 through 1995 3.8L Ford Mustang.

 Crank and start your 3.8L Ford Mustang and select Volts DC mode on your multimeter.

-With the BLACK multimeter lead, probe the negative battery terminal on the battery on your Ford Mustang.
+With the black multimeter test lead, probe the negative battery terminal on the battery on your Ford Mustang.

 Your multimeter is gonna' register one of two possible readings and they are: